-The diary, correspondence and report of the American Commission on Irish independence are the principal documents relating to the cause of Irish nationalism at the Paris peace conference in 1919.
-This publication provides historians and general readers with a unique insight into the deliberations and workings of this important American Commission during a key moment in Irish history.
-ISBN 978-1-874280-39-2, vi + 154 pp, €25, 1985

-Francis M. Carroll is Professor Emeritus at the University of Manitoba, Canada Two twentieth-century commemorative editions will be published in 2015: British perspectives on the 1916 Rising edited by Deirdre McMahon and the Eoin MacNeill: memoir of a revolutionary scholar edited by Brian Hughes.
-See page 3 for more information.
+The diary, correspondence and report presented here are the principal documents relating to the cause of Irish nationalism and the recently declared Irish Republic as made by the American Commission on Irish Independence at the Paris peace conference in 1919.
+The political position of Irish-Americans in the United States conferred on the delegation unique access to the peace negotiators.
+The diary and papers constitute the most complete documents in English of any of the small nations at Paris and provide an important glimpse into the deliberations and workings of this important American Commission during a key moment in Irish history.
+ISBN 978-1-874280-39-2, vi + 154 pp, €25, 1985 Francis M. Carroll is Professor Emeritus at the University of Manitoba, Canada Eoin MacNeill: memoir of a revolutionary scholar Brian Hughes, editor